H-DNA/MPiSC/report/chapters/introduction/index.typ

 - Three novel wait-free distributed MPSC queues: dLTQueue, Slotqueue and dLTQueueV2, which are all fault-tolerant.
 Slotqueue and dLTQueueV2 are especially optimized for performance.

 In conclusion, this work establishes a foundation for future research in fault-tolerant distributed data structures while providing immediately usable implementations for practitioners.

+== Related Publications <publications>

+The following is a list of our academic publications that are relevant to the topic of this thesis:
++ Huy, D.N.A., Nguyen M.-T., Diep, T.-D. & Thoai, N. dLTQueue: A Non-Blocking Distributed-Memory Multi-Producer Single-Consumer Queue. in 2025 International Conference on Future Data and Security Engineering (2025).
+To appear.
++ Huy, D.N.A., Diep, T.-D., Fürlinger, K. & Thoai, N. Slotqueue: A Wait-Free Distributed Multi-Producer Single-Consumer Queue with Constant Remote Operations. in 2025 The IFIP International Conference on Network and Parallel Computing (2025).
+To appear.

 == Structure <structure>